-MTA: B, D train service restored after man pushed on tracks
+B, D train service affected after man pushed on tracks at 170th Street, NYPD says - amNewYork

 B and D train service was restored after an hourlong suspension Wednesday morning due to a man being pushed onto the tracks at the 170th Street station in the Bronx, officials said.

-Southbound B trains are still skipping 170th Street station, the MTA said.
-The agency also said to expect delays on the D line.
+Southbound B trains were running express between Tremont Avenue and 167th Street, but returned to regular service at about 11:15 a.m.
+The agency also said to expect delays on the B and D lines.

 The man was pushed onto the tracks at about 6:50 a.m., police said.
 He was removed and taken to Lincoln Hospital, and is expected to be OK, cops said.